Skip to Content

 What are the symptoms of a ruptured ovarian cyst?

 If you’ve been diagnosed with an ovarian cyst, there is a tendency that your cyst may grow big or burst open into your abdomen releasing its content.
-This usually occurs after sexual intercourse or a vigorous exercise.
+This can sometimes happen after sexual intercourse or a vigorous exercise, but it may also occur spontaneously without any clear trigger.Healthline+1

 Symptoms of a ruptured ovarian cyst are